About Me

 What led me here

 Metadata, ontology, and taxonomy.
-Metadata schema design, controlled vocabularies, authority control, faceted classification, RDF / XSLT crosswalking, and the broader semantic layer.
+I work with metadata schema design, controlled vocabularies, authority control, faceted classification, RDF / XSLT crosswalking, and the broader semantic layer.
 Standards and vocabularies include Dublin Core, CDWA-Lite, PREMIS, EAD3 / DACS, MODS, LCSH, LCNAF, AAT, ULAN, TGN, RDF, SKOS, and ISO 25964‑1.
-In April 2026 I attended Taxonomy Boot Camp London and hold the Certificate of Attendance, with direct exposure to semantic interoperability, knowledge graphs, taxonomy management platforms (Synaptica, PoolParty, Smartlogic), structured content architectures, LLM‑enriched taxonomy workflows, cognitive graphs, neuro‑symbolic AI, and the role of structured knowledge in retrieval‑augmented generation.
+In April 2026 I attended Taxonomy Boot Camp London, with direct exposure to semantic interoperability, knowledge graphs, taxonomy management platforms, structured content architectures, LLM-enriched taxonomy workflows, and retrieval-augmented generation.

 What I bring from past roles

 My background as a director of operations taught me to lead teams, manage complex portfolios, and build evidence-based processes.
-At Property Management One I governed a portfolio of 140 properties and 2,200 units, established compliance and reporting frameworks for HOA boards and owners, and led the enterprise selection and full implementation of Appfolio — defining the data architecture, asset classification schemas, role-based access controls, and real-time performance dashboards that unified reporting across the portfolio.
+At Property Management One I governed a portfolio of 140 properties and 2,200 units, established compliance and reporting frameworks for HOA boards and owners, ran the company day to day (owning the budgets, the monthly owner and board reporting, company-wide payroll, and the staff, and winning new business), and led the enterprise selection and full implementation of Appfolio, defining the data architecture, asset classification schemas, role-based access controls, and real-time performance dashboards that unified reporting across the portfolio.
 At MindinMotion I drove $500,000 in annual revenue across wholesale and e-commerce channels by analyzing product performance by category, channel, and SKU; built the business case for a Shopify-to-QuickBooks platform migration including labor cost analysis; led the migration; and recovered 40 hours per week of operational labor.
-At Forever 21 I increased revenue 30 percent in six months through traffic, conversion, and Units-per-Transaction analysis — outperforming the comp set on every reported KPI.
+At Forever 21 I increased revenue 30 percent in six months through traffic, conversion, and Units-per-Transaction analysis, outperforming the comp set on every reported KPI.

-What this means for the analyst track: I have actually owned the P&L, the platform, and the stakeholders behind the dashboards.
-What it means for the architecture track: I have stood up enterprise platforms in production and lived with them for years.
-What it means for the metadata track: I have designed classification systems that real businesses depend on, and I now bring graduate-level information-organization training to that work.
+What this means in practice: I have owned the P&L, the platform, and the stakeholders behind the dashboards.
+I have stood up enterprise systems in production and lived with them for years.
+I have designed classification systems that real businesses depend on, and I now bring graduate-level information-organization training to that work.

 Availability and authorization